PESB oversees educator preparation programs for the following roles:

 Residency teacher, CTE plan 1, and residency principal programs are reviewed annually through analysis of key performance indicators and through evidence of upholding PESB program standards.
 Learn more about teacher and principal program review indicators.

-PESB has convened a workgroup to further discuss ongoing review for CTE plan 2 programs.
+PESB has convened a workgroup to further discuss ongoing review for CTE plan 2 programs with applications for initial CTE administrator programs.
 The work group will share recommendations at the July 2020 PESB meeting.
-Learn more about the workgroup and find standards relevant to CTE plan 2 programs.
+Learn more about the workgroup and find standards relevant to CTE plan 2 and initial CTE administrator programs.

 Residency program administrator programs